 Our most effective knowledge management tool is conversation.
 The words we choose, the questions we ask, and the metaphors we use to explain ourselves are what determine our success in creating new knowledge as well as sharing that knowledge with each other. | Nancy Dixon Continue reading Our Most Effective Knowledge Management Tool Is Conversation Nancy Dixon

 The Knowledge Illusion | Steven Sloman AustraliaAustriaBrazilCanadaChinaCzech RepublicEgyptFranceGermanyGlobalIndiaItalyJapanMexicoNetherlandsPolandSaudia ArabiaSingaporeSpainTurkeyUAEUnited KingdomUnited States As an Amazon Associate, I earn a small commission when you purchase a book via this site.
-Posts where this book is embedded Knowledge Is Communal Most of our knowledge resides in other people The Knowledge Delusion We know far less than we … Continue reading The Knowledge Illusion: Why We Never Think Alone by Steven Sloman and Philip Fernbach (2018)
+Posts where this book is embedded Knowledge Is Communal Most of our knowledge resides in other people The Knowledge Delusion We know far less than we Continue reading The Knowledge Illusion: Why We Never Think Alone by Steven Sloman and Philip Fernbach (2018)

 Understanding intelligence is important in an era shaped by rapid technological growth.
 Confusion often arises from unclear ideas about what intelligence really means, making it hard to distinguish between natural and human-made intelligence.
 Exploring the various types of intelligence and their roles in living beings and technology helps make this complex topic easier to grasp.
 Continue reading The Spectrum of Intelligence There are many types of intelligence

 Humanity evolved in a natural world but now lives within a complex, interconnected one.
 Our old ways of understanding no longer match the systems we have built.
 A new way of thinking is needed—one that bridges our evolutionary past with the realities of the modern age.
-Continue reading Introduction: Two Worlds From evolution to entanglement
+Continue reading Introduction: We Live in Two Worlds From evolution to entanglement

 The Scientific Method Understanding Scientific Terms Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close Scientific knowledge is always open to change and revision.
-This provisional nature of knowledge can be misunderstood as a flaw in the scientific method, leading … Continue reading The Provisional Nature of Scientific Knowledge Understanding science as an ongoing process
+This provisional nature of knowledge can be misunderstood as a flaw in the scientific method, leading Continue reading The Provisional Nature of Scientific Knowledge Understanding science as an ongoing process

-The Relationship Between Intelligence and Evolution ** Programmed Intelligence Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Human intelligence is the capacity to acquire, process, and apply knowledge effectively, solving problems, adapting to new situations, and demonstrating creativity and … Continue reading Human Intelligence The capacity to acquire, process, and apply knowledge
+Human intelligence is the capacity to acquire, process, and apply knowledge effectively, solving problems, adapting to new situations, and demonstrating creativity and emotional understanding.
+Continue reading Human Intelligence The capacity to acquire, process, and apply knowledge

-Animal Intelligence Systemic Intelligence Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Biological intelligence is the natural cognitive abilities and adaptive behaviors of organisms, not including humans or animals, arising through evolution.
-Biological intelligence Biological Intelligence is the inherent … Continue reading Biological Intelligence The natural cognitive abilities and adaptive behaviors of organisms
+Biological intelligence is the natural cognitive abilities and adaptive behaviors of organisms, not including humans or animals, arising through evolution.
+Continue reading Biological Intelligence The natural cognitive abilities and adaptive behaviors of organisms

-Biological Intelligence Artificial Intelligence ** Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Systemic intelligence is the emergent adaptive capacities that arise within complex systems comprised of interacting components.
-It is the system’s ability to self-organize, adapt, and respond … Continue reading Systemic Intelligence The adaptive, self-organizing ability within complex systems
+Systemic intelligence refers to the emergent adaptive capacities that arise within complex systems composed of interacting components.
+It is the system’s ability to self-organize, adapt, and respond to dynamic conditions in its environment.
+Continue reading Systemic Intelligence The adaptive, self-organizing ability within complex systems

-Knowledge Is Communal Opinion Polarization Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Knowledge and cognition extend beyond our brains, involving people and objects around us.
-This distributed cognition means our thinking and decision-making are influenced by external factors. … Continue reading The Extended Mind The power of distributed cognition
+Knowledge and cognition extend beyond our brains, involving people and objects around us.
+This distributed cognition means our thinking and decision-making are influenced by external factors.
+Understanding this can improve how we approach problem-solving and collaboration.
+Continue reading The Extended Mind The power of distributed cognition